Stenaelurillus hirsutus: Taxonomy

-Stenaelurillus hirsutus was first described in 1927 by the Swiss arachnologist, Robert de Lessert.
-It was placed in the genus Stenaelurillus that was first raised by Eugène Simon in 1885.
+Stenaelurillus hirsutus is a species of jumping spider, a member of the family Salticidae, that was first described in 1927 by the Swiss arachnologist, Robert de Lessert.
+It was placed in the genus Stenaelurillus that was first circumscribed by Eugène Simon in 1886.
 The name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
 The species name is the Latin word for hairy.
-In 2017, the genus was grouped with nine other genera of jumping spiders under the name Aelurillines.
-It has been placed in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia.
+The genus was placed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015, who listed the tribe in the clade Saltafresia.
+Two years later, in 2017, Jerzy Prószyński grouped it with nine other genera of jumping spiders under the name Aelurillines.

 Synonyms

 Stenaelurillus cristatus, first identified by Wanda Wesołowska and Anthony Russell-Smith in 2000, is considered a synonym for Stenaelurillus hirsutus.
 The species name cristatus derives from the Latin word for crested.